mmakos/Werewolfs/README.md

 To join the game you have to run *Werewolves.exe*.
 In *ip* field you have to type server's ip which you want to join to (it should be given by game admin).
 In *port* field you have to type *23000*.
 After clicking *login* button you will be asked to wait until game admin starts game.

 ### Server (game admin)
-Things are getting a little bit complicated.
+Things are getting a little bit complicated here.
 I don't share any server so in order to organise game you will have to set up your own server.
-If you have ever done it in Minecraft you probably know that you can use one of free VPNs like Hamachi.
-Best option however is to login into your router by typing in your web browser your router's ip which will be your IP (you can check it on site like [this](https://www.myip.com/))or your local IP with *.1* end which you can check by typing in *cmd* (command line) *ipconfig* command.
+If you have ever done this in Minecraft you probably know that you can use one of free VPNs like Hamachi.
+Best option however is to login into your router by typing in your web browser your router's ip, which will be your IP (you can check it on site like [this](https://www.myip.com/)) or your local IP with *.1* end, which you can check by typing in *cmd* (command line) *ipconfig* command.
 So if your local ip is *192.168.100.9* you have to type in your browser *192.168.100.**1*** - it's default gateway address.
 Then you have to set up port forwarding on your router.
-This step will be different for every router but the common and most important thing is to set up port to forward on value *23000* and ip address to our computer address (in our case it is *192.168.100.9*), as shown below.
-And the best option of all is to search for some tutorials on youtube.<br><br>
+This step will be different for every router but the common and most important thing is to set up port to forward to value *23000* and ip address to our computer address (in our case it is *192.168.100.9*), as shown below.
+And the best option of all is to search for some tutorials on YouTube.<br><br>
 Then you have to run *SerWerewolves.exe* and click *Run Server* button.
 When all players will join (you see theirs names on the screen) click *Start game* button, choose the cards and start game.
 Before clicking *Start game* you can kick sb out of server by typing his name in the field that pops up after clicking *Kick sb out* button.

 ![Server instruction](https://lh3.googleusercontent.com/fife/ABSRlIoENTgQX3nmef-2z-g4rvtSfd1RXM6gb59A_8QcYkkE-DjHtih8teSC-TzmEApKg689wyxtInuwMUPCfK6a8LzXwt_EKq2RzjEFdbsRP-KH-iqyliEVM70zr8hndDKz-oYXTr3ajcrDKveG1YLvZwdd0JlTh3nCHOqYZHM1EmVVlY289Di0fdyjI3p1AQGqFCPFyILbw4wAf1rhFAWPjjQo6YN_Q1Cpgr53ahAZOLrJaj1CiOhFXY3K_yPzuEBReFKDSoAmqbNoa9EA4HbhxaHohd4yuIOO-kyROnurJLrm7f6xqI32IicixtYHz-tS796ZBofM5rn8UkGhcMCrRY3AiOMHwBZYQkexYUkxe-qY2u6J5Wl2ClBFLDUpfDxW4dr-F-nuqUzGvN7dvg_-1iZ8W2F2BNGNPP-_m1kCs4pqzqmuinV00cnTtPuZuKc537889eeIaj_y5yYFqKctHie-N0i6coUb29TEgt8cJo28GnESaRTIi-Kp7tnp2SakCTHp2XjgrwN8dzE-CvfAouoeK5VKBI8jUqoRGR6WtcoTrXN_CrCAvb1umkGhPig79oiiHBOeuQ1Ty6lznLUsWkVLuJ6p2Wsk4HPIl5uwhyrsWd15gFgvRhL-qWQM53UXhP3Y5GpU1FPKLTPMyTPAJAqtNqoTc8mMrIoNoyQYWcKTlSIrkngYznA8eH0_I0KjopEI6k3L7mh43kAK0ExLSx9_spjeEMEMBg=w1600-h828-ft)